jonathanbyenkya/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory contains files for different execution commands
+This is a directory containing shell permission commands and their execution files